 Location: Confidential.
 A bunker somewhere in Georgia.
 According to the journalist Irma Kakhurashvili, the fact that there are over 400 bunkers and air-raid shelters throughout the territory of Old Tbilisi alone proves that the Soviet government paid much attention to the underground architecture.

-Tamarra, 25 years old, graduated in "Social media and PR."
+Tamarra, 25 years old, specializes in "social media and PR."
 Interested in different fields of art, including music, painting, photography, and video filming.
-Currently, she cooperates with the musical band "Pitter J" as a producer.
+Currently, she works with the musical band "Pitter J" as a producer.

 Statement: "Georgia is a victim nation, constantly under attack of enemies, specifically Russia from the remote past.
 Today Russia occupies 20% of our country and illegally seizes our lands every day.
 After the formation of the Soviet Union, we had no more freedom or development in life.
 Our new generations instantly erase the traces of the Soviet Union to find more freedom, more art and development, and, finally, we will come closer to the system of the developed countries."

 Location: Confidential.
 A bunker somewhere in Georgia.
-During the Soviet-union era, over 700 bunkers and underground tunnels had built and functioned throughout the country, resulting in the Cold War and WWII.
-A vast network of underground bunkers that on their own are similar to a secretive underground country!
+During the Soviet era, over 700 bunkers and underground tunnels were built and functioned throughout the country as a result of WWII and the Cold War.
+A vast network of underground bunkers that, on their own, are similar to a secret underground country!
 Some bunkers consist of more than 100 rooms, all equipped with medical and defense instructions and equipment.

 Tornike was born in 1994 in Tbilisi.
-Although he has different hobbies, such as riding a bike and playing rugby, his main interest is urbex exploration.
-He has been exploring the underground world in Georgia for several years, abandoned places, old buildings, nuclear bunkers, etc.
+Although he has different hobbies, such as riding a bike and playing rugby, his main interest is urbex (urban exploration).
+He has been exploring the underground world in Georgia for several years—including abandoned places, old buildings, nuclear bunkers, etc.

 Location: Sewing factory in Chiatura, located in the Imereti region of Western Georgia.
 The factory was built in 1969 to help jobless women in Chiatura.
-At the time, the factory was working with around 1500 employees and workers.
+At the time, the factory was working with around 1500 workers.
 Of that number, only 100 were men, and the rest were women.
-The hospital stopped functioning in 1992 due to the damage caused by the earthquake.

 Saba was born in 2003, and currently, he is studying Archeology at the university.